istio-ecosystem/authservice/README.md

 Refer to the [configuration options guide](docs/README.md) for all of the available configuration options.

+## How does authservice work?
+We have created a [flowchart](https://miro.com/app/board/o9J_kvus6b4=/) to explain how authservice makes decisions at different points in the login lifecycle.

 ## Developer Notes
 See the [Makefile](Makefile) for common tasks.